umanovskis/baremetal-arm/doc/09_context_switch.md

 It's very good that we can switch to user mode like this, but we've only done half of the job.
 Thus far the situation isn't much different from when we directly wrote `0x10` to `CPSR_c` - we still don't have the code to resume the scheduler properly after the task terminates.
 All the building blocks are now in place though, and we can implement the rest of enf-of-task handling.

-When `entry()` returns, execution will jump back to `activate_task`, still in user mode.
+When `entry()` returns, execution will jump back to `run_task`, still in user mode.
 At that point we need to jump back into supervisor mode, and restore the previously-saved state.
-Let's continue building `activate_task`.
+Let's continue building `run_task`.

 ```
 /* ... previous code ... */